Contact: Georg Feulner

 Background

-The CLIMBER (CLIMate and BiosphERe) models are a family of Earth-system models of intermediate complexity (EMICs) developed at PIK (current versions CLIMBER-2, CLIMBER-3α).
+The CLIMBER (CLIMate and BiosphERe) models are a family of Earth-system models of intermediate complexity (EMICs) developed at PIK (CLIMBER-2, CLIMBER-3α, CLIMBER-X).
 EMICs attempt to overcome the gap between simple and comprehensive models by using a lower spatial resolution than general circulation models and simplified governing equations, yet describing the relevant processes and feedbacks in the climate system.
-EMICs are computationally less expensive, which makes them ideal tools for studies in paleoclimate, anthropogenic climate change and model uncertainty analysis.
+EMICs are computationally less expensive, which makes them ideal tools for studies of long-term anthropogenic climate change, paleoclimate, and uncertainty analysis based on large model ensembles.

 To bridge the gap between traditional EMICs and the current generation of comprehensive models, a new Earth-system model called the Potsdam Earth Model (POEM) is developed.
-It features a state-of-the-art ocean general circulation model, a higher-resolution statistical-dynamical atmosphere with improved dynamics, and an improved land-surface scheme coupled to the dynamic vegetation model LPJmL.
-Coupling to the state-of-the-art ice-sheet model PISM-PIK is planned for the future.
+It features a state-of-the-art ocean general circulation model, a higher-resolution statistical-dynamical atmosphere with improved dynamics as well as the state-of-the-art models LPJmL for the land biosphere and PISM-PIK for ice-sheets.
 Except for its unique fast atmosphere module, the new Earth-system model is thus comparable in complexity to the latest generation of climate models.

 Scheme